Featured Treatment Areas

 Erythema nodosum may have no known cause.
 It can sometimes be linked to pregnancy.
 Or it may be a sign of some other infection, disease, or a sensitivity to a medicine.
 Diseases that may cause this skin problem are:

-Inflammation of the lymph nodes and other organs (sarcoidosis)
+Inflammation of the lymph nodes and other organs such as sarcoidosis

-Infection of the upper respiratory tract and lungs (coccidioidomycosis)
+Infections of the upper respiratory tract and lungs such as coccidioidomycosis, histoplasmosis, or tuberculosis

 Psittacosis, a flu-like disease